hknd23/idcempy/README.md

 *	The inflated baseline or other lower outcome categories of unordered polytomous outcome measures of vote choice include nonvoters who temporarily abstain from voting and routine nonvoters who always abstain.

-**IDCeMPy** includes the ZIOP(C) models for evaluating zero-inflated ordered choice outcomes that results from a dual d.g.p, the MIOP(C) models that address inflated middle-category ordered outcome measures arising from distinct d.g.p’s, and GIMNL models that account for inflated baseline or other categories for unordered polytomous outcomes.
+**IDCeMPy** includes the ZIOP(C) models for evaluating zero-inflated ordered choice outcomes that result from a dual d.g.p, the MIOP(C) models that address inflated middle-category ordered outcome measures arising from distinct d.g.p’s, and GIMNL models that account for inflated baseline or other categories for unordered polytomous outcomes.

 Each inflated discrete choice model in this package addresses category inflation in one’s discrete outcome—unordered or unordered polytomous—of interest by jointly estimating a binary split-stage equation and an ordered or multinomial discrete choice outcome equation.